-House passes bill to expand health care for veterans exposed to toxins; 174 Republicans voted against
+House passes bill to expand health care for veterans exposed to toxins; 174 Republicans vote against

 “If we can’t bear the consequences of war, maybe we should consider not starting so many,” he said.

-Takano said at the event Wednesday that “If we are to support the cost of starting and sustaining war, we must acknowledge the financial costs of supporting those veterans it creates when it comes home.
+Takano said at the event Wednesday that “if we are to support the cost of starting and sustaining war, we must acknowledge the financial costs of supporting those veterans it creates when it comes home.
 We cannot renege on our responsibility because of sticker shock.
 We have a moral obligation to America’s veterans.”

 The Senate bill, which passed in February with bipartisan support, only extends how long post-9/11 combat veterans are guaranteed VA care by expanding a window of health-care eligibility from five to 10 years after they’ve been discharged.